 If you run Docker as standard system user, you may get such an error;

 docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: ... /var/run/docker.sock: connect: permission denied.
 See 'docker run --help'.

 Therefore, if you need to run docker as non-root user, simply add the user you want to run docker as to docker group or simply, grant the user sudo rights.
-For example to add a user,
+For example to add current user to

 Verifying Docker CE installation